this page is still being updated.

 Education Related Resources

 Below is a list of resources available to Lake County, Ohio residents in need.
 Please note that this is NOT a comprehensive list.
-After perusing this list, we recommend you call Lifeline Inc's 2-1-1 Helpline Referal Service for complete and/or additional information or help that may be available to you.
+After perusing this list, we recommend you call Lifeline Inc's 2-1-1 Helpline Referral Service for complete and/or additional information or help that may be available to you.
 See below for more information on Lifeline.

 United Way of Lake County supports many of the below programs to help our friends and neighbors in need.
 We do not, however, deal directly with clients.
 This is left to the health and human service agencies we help support.
-If you have questions about any of the below listed services, please contact the agenceis direct or dial 2-1-1 to contact Lifeline's help referral hotline anytime 24/7.
+If you have questions about any of the below listed services, please contact the agencies direct or dial 2-1-1 to contact Lifeline's help referral hotline anytime 24/7.
 United Way of Lake County does not have an operator available to answer questions.

 Click any of the links below for a list of services in that category: